-The addendum would expire at the end of 2014.
+The adaptive summer flounder regional management provision outlined in section 3.1 expires on December 31, 2014.
 After 2014, measures would revert back to the FMP status quo: The Board and Council specify coastwide measures to achieve a coastwide recreational harvest limit or permit conservation equivalent management measures using guidelines agreed upon by both management authorities in Framework 2 and Addenda XIV and XVII.
 Under conservation equivalency, states can implement state-by-state measures or adjacent/contiguous states can voluntarily enter into an agreement forming regions.
-Under either option, the combined measures of all the states or regions need to constrain recreational landings to the coastwide recreational harvest limit.
+Under either option, the combined measures of all the states or regions need to constrain recreational landings to the coastwide RHL.